bjornicus/orbitalboardgame/README.md

 ##Losing
 The home planet becomes infested or the players are unable to gather sufficient resources

-##Creative Commons Artwork Credits
+##Creative Commons Artwork Credits from the Noun Project
-Card Backs - Rocket by Gem.icons from the Noun Project
+Card Backs - Rocket by Gem.icons
+Action cards:
+ - Heavy lift rocket by by Christelle Mozzati
+ - Welding torch by Mac Cormier
+ - Astronaught by Gem.icons
+Fuel depot by Carlos Salgado